 Time now for an in-depth look at the market news on this Friday.

-And for that, I'm joined on the line by Dr. Song Soo-young, Professor of Business at Chung-Ang University.
+And for that, I'm joined on the line by Mr. Daniel Yoo, Global Strategist at Yuanta Securities.